Francesca Mambro

-Francesca Mambro (born 25 April 1959) is an Italian activist and former terrorist, who was a leading member of the far-right Italian Armed Revolutionary Nuclei (NAR).
-She was arrested in Rome in March 1982 for complicity in the Bologna bombing of August 1980.
-Mambro was tried and found guilty of 96 murders, for which she received a total of nine life sentences equating to over 84 years' imprisonment.
+Francesca Mambro (born 25 April 1959) is an Italian activist and terrorist, who was a leading member of the far-right Italian Armed Revolutionary Nuclei (NAR).
+She was arrested in Rome in March 1982 as a suspect in the Bologna bombing of August 1980.
+Mambro was tried and found guilty of the bombing, charges totalling 96 murders.
+She was sentenced to nine life sentences, or 84 years' imprisonment.
 Mambro was paroled in 2013 and her sentence expired five years later.

 Early life

 Mambro was born on 25 April 1959 in Chieti, the only daughter of four children (her brothers were Mariano, Mario and Italo).
 Mambro's father was a Marshal of Public Security.
 Her family moved to Rome when she was young, dwelling near Piazza Bologna.
 Mambro attended a magistral school.

 Far-right politics

 Mambro became politically active while attending the lyceum, and later joined the Italian Social Movement, first in its youth section and later graduating to the FUAN, where she worked at the organisation's headquarters in Via Siena.
 Mambro was also a member of Lotta Popolare, at the time headed by Teodoro Buontempo and Paolo Signorelli.
 The historian Andrea Colombo has suggested that the formative event of Mambro's youth was the Acca Larentia killings of 7 January 1978, which, he says, encouraged many MSI activists to take up armed struggle.
 She joined the Revolutionary Armed Groups—then led by Valerio Fioravanti—whom she had previously met when they were both children.
 The two soon began a relationship.
 Riccardo Bocca describes the couple thus: